ArticccA/Miau88/README.md

 Detected by Windows Defender but you can troll your friends with it when you´re smart and know how to unblock the file

+maybe but unlikely i make an update in the future

 All the commands:

 msgbox id "Title", "Message", ButtonOK, Stop/info